What does "in my Father's house are many rooms" mean?

 As far as "coming on the clouds of heaven," this is a mistranslation.
-The word "coming" is translated from the Greek word, ἔρχομαι (erchomai), which means, according to the lexicon, not just "to come" but also "to appear" or "make one's appearance," or "come before the public."
+The word "coming" is translated from the Greek word, ἔρχομαι (erchomai), which means, according to the lexicon, not just "to come" but also "to arise" and "to appear" or "make one's appearance" - relating to being present somewhere.

 Furthermore, how does a person "come" "on the clouds of heaven"?
 Will the "clouds of heaven" be moving in with Jesus riding them like some kind of a horseback rider?

-This is a ridiculous notion, yet this is precisely what ecclesiastical Christian teachers and those imaginative painters who have portrayed those teachings would have us believe.
+This is a ridiculous notion, yet this is precisely what ecclesiastical sectarian teachers and those imaginative painters who have portrayed these teachings would have us believe.
 It is not as if a bunch of clouds will be rolling in, with Jesus standing on top of them, "riding" them.

 This is simply mental speculation.
-In the context of "clouds of heaven," which refers to the spiritual realm, the word ἔρχομαι (erchomai) must be translated to "appear."
-Jesus is obviously saying that he would be appearing in the spiritual realm.
-He would become a citizen of the spiritual realm - he would appear there, where God resides, and where the community of the spiritual world resides.
-Jesus would become present (make an appearance) in the spiritual realm.
+In reality, the "clouds of heaven," refers to the spiritual realm.
+And as discussed, ἔρχομαι (erchomai) must be translated to "arise" or "appear."
+Jesus is obviously saying that he would be arising, to become present in the spiritual realm.
+He would be leaving his physical body in the material world and rising to the spiritual realm - and would be appearing there and being present there - where God resides, and where the community of the spiritual world resides.

 Luke confirms this interpretation, as Jesus answers the same question in the same situation (during his trial) with:

 But Jesus is not talking about some end of the world scenario thousands of years into the future.
-He is talking practically about taking his students back to the spiritual realm at the time of death - after they leave their present physical bodies.
-He is talking about something that will occur within the next few decades, as each of his student's body dies.
+He is talking practically about guiding each of his students back to the spiritual realm during their lifetimes and specifically escorting them at the time of death - after they leave their present physical bodies.
+He is speaking about something that will occur within the next few decades, culminating with the death of each of his student's bodies.

-Jesus is talking about personally escorting each of them back to the spiritual realm upon the death of their physical body (their "last day").
+Because he is speaking of the time of death of their physical body, Jesus is speaking of their "last day."
 When the body dies, the person leaves the body.
-At that point, each of us will go to our next destination.
+At that point, each of us will go to our next destination, depending upon our consciousness and life's activities.
 Those who dedicate their lives to following Jesus' teachings will be guided back to the spiritual realm by Jesus.
-Those who have used their lives otherwise - will go to an according destination.
+Those who have used their lives otherwise - will go to another place accordingly.

-This is the obligation and glory of the representative of God, whom God sends to the physical world to bring us back to Him.
-God's representative will instruct students during their physical lifetimes, and after they leave their bodies at the time of death, those students who followed those instructions will be guided back to the spiritual realm by God's representative.
+This is the mercy of God and His representative - whom God sends to the physical world to bring us back to Him.
+God's representative will instruct students during their physical lifetimes, and when they leave their bodies at the time of death, those students who followed those instructions will be guided back to the spiritual realm by God's representative.
 This is the process.